 You realize it’s a dangerous thing every time you sit under the truth of God whether it’s being taught or you read it?
 Because if you respond to the light Jesus says you get more.
 If you don’t respond to the light, even what you had, He’ll take away.

 That’s why God is much more impressed with obedience than sacrifice.
-Much more impressed with a step you take toward resolving a relationship and loving a person than how many chapters you read last week or how many services you attended.
+Much more impressed with a step you take toward resolving a relationship and loving a person than how many chapters you read last week.

 What God is after is our heart.